nageshkm/ReadDaily/replit.md

 - Added quotation marks around user commentary display for better visual distinction
 - Updated image containers to span full height of article cards for better visual balance
 - Added WhatsApp group invitation for new users in onboarding flow to build community engagement
+- Added WhatsApp community join option to profile page for all users to access anytime